or

 Introduction

-But on the ice, he skated like the city itself was depending on him, and for that, Detroiters lovingly nicknamed him “The Captain” – a branding that would go on to define his career.
+Yet on the ice, he skated like the city itself was depending on him, and for that, Detroiters lovingly nicknamed him “The Captain” – a brand that would go on to define him his entire career.

-By 1983, the Detroit Red Wings were floundering, known as a drab franchise whose cynical fans had nicknamed the “Dead Wings.”
+By 1983, the Detroit Red Wings were floundering, known as a drab franchise nicknamed the “Dead Wings.” by cynical fans

-Drafted 4th overall, Yzerman not only topped the goals charts in his rookie season – he became known for how he moved: graceful, smart, and hungry.
+Drafted 4th overall, Yzerman not only topped the charts in his rookie season with the Red Wings – he quickly became known for how he moved: graceful, smart, hungry.

-And in him, Detroiters saw something they badly needed: hope.
+In him, Detroiters began to see something they desperately needed: hope.

-By 1986, three years into his career, Yzerman was captain of the Red Wings, not to mention the franchise’s youngest player in history at just 21.
+By 1986, three years into his career, Yzerman was captain of the Red Wings, not to mention the franchise’s youngest player in history.

-Little did he know then, he would go on to wear the “C” for 20 straight seasons – the longest captaincy in NHL history.
+Little did anyone know, he would go on to wear the “C” for 20 straight seasons – the longest captaincy in NHL history.

 Yzerman’s Long Struggle for Glory